-- (A) IN GENERAL.-In each of the years specified in subsection (c), the Secretary shall make grants to eligible entities in accordance with paragraph (2). - (B) FEDERAL SHARE.-The Federal share of the cost of carrying out an activity under this subsection shall not exceed 50 percent of the total cost of the activity. - (C) Non-Federal share.-
+- (C) FEDERAL SHARE.-Except as provided in subparagraph (D)(iii), the Federal share of the cost of carrying out an activity under this subsection shall not exceed 50 percent of the total cost of the activity.

+- (D) Non-Federal Share.-

-- (i) IN GENERAL.-The non-Federal share of the cost of an activity under this subsection may be provided- - I) in cash or in-kind contributions as determined by the Secretary, including facilities, equipment, or services; and - (II) by a State or local government or a private source. - (ii) LIMITATION.-In the case of a for-profit entity, the non-Federal share described in clause (i) shall not include services of an employee, including salaries paid or expenses covered by the employer.
+(i) IN GENERAL.-The non-Federal share of the cost of an activity under this subsection may be provided- - (I) in cash or in-kind contributions as determined by the Secretary, including facilities, equipment, or services; and vate source. (ii) LIMITATION.-In the case of a for-profit entity, the non-Federal share described in clause (i) shall not include services of an employee, including salaries